Check out the full 2019 lineup to Coachella right here! Then read below for everything you need to survive the weekend.

 WHAT TO WEAR

-Coachella festival goers are some of the trendiest in the country, so now might be a good time to break out that outfit that's a bit much for your conservative Midwestern town.
-Check out our list of 9 Must-Have Festival Looks for some inspiration.
+Coachella festival-goers are some of the trendiest in the country (just see above!), so now might be a good time to break out your best looks.
 And while Coachella is typically scorching during the day, the temperature drops like crazy at night, so be prepared with some layers.
-Now on the the necessities:
+Now onto the necessities:

 WHAT TO PACK

-You might not see all these items as necessities, but in my 10 years of attending festivals, I’ve learned it’s better to be over-prepared than under.
+You might not see all these items as necessities, but it’s better to be over-prepared than under.
 Bring a small backpack for the essentials, and keep the emergency items in your car, at your hotel or in a locker.
 And don’t forget to take a peek at Coachella’s DOs and DON'Ts.
 On to the checklist:

 HOW TO HAVE THE MOST FUN